Favorite Plants of

 It’s very drought tolerant.

-Over time, Blue nolina will bloom with the flower stalk emerging sometimes 5-6 feet above the rest of plant.
-There are male and female plants and if you are lucky enough to get a female, it’s almost like these tiny balloons.
-When it blooms the whole thing illuminates like a candle when backlit.
-Each individual flower is quite tiny, but collectively there’s this giant plume of them and becomes this amazing giant torch when backlit.
+Over time, Blue nolina will bloom with the flower stalk emerging 5-6 feet above the rest of plant with an enormous plume made up of tiny flowers.
+There are male and female plants, and if you are lucky enough to get a female, the hundreds of flowers act like little inflated lanterns.
+When it blooms the whole thing illuminates like an amazing glowing torch when backlit by the rising or setting sun.
 They take a few years to bloom and may not bloom every year.

 Why They Love It

 Painless Desert Design – the Look of a Yucca Without the Barbs.
 It has beautiful gray-blue foliage that radiates out in this sculptural spiky form.
-It’s a rosette of spiky leaves that look similar to a yucca.
-However, the edges are not like sawblade and the points are not like daggers, so it’s easier to garden around them than some of the other desert-y succulents.
+The leaves that look similar to a yucca or dasylirion.
+However, the edges are not like sawblades and the points are not like daggers, so it’s easier to garden around than other desert succulents.
 It’s a very striking sculptural plant year-round.

 Seasonal Appearance/Dormancy